mjansen4857/pathplanner/Writerside/topics/Robot-Config.md

 However, this will likely lead to an inaccurate estimate as it assumes a uniform distribution of mass.

-Wheelbase
-: The distance between the front and back of the drivebase, in meters.
-Only relevant in holonomic mode.

 Trackwidth
 : The distance between the left and right sides of the drivebase, in meters.
+Only available for non-holonomic robots.

+## Bumper Config Options

+The following options are only for visualization purposes in the PathPlanner GUI and are not used in PathPlannerLib.

+Bumper Width
+: The width of the robot's bumpers, in meters.

+Bumper Length
+: The length of the robot's bumpers, in meters.

+Bumper Offset X
+: How far the center of the bumpers are offset from the center of the robot along its X axis, in meters.
+Positive values indicate the center of the bumpers is forward of the robot's center.

+Bumper Offset Y
+: How far the center of the bumpers are offset from the center of the robot along its Y axis, in meters.
+Positive values indicate the center of the bumpers is left of the robot's center.

 ## Module Config Options